blueend-ag/Sami/README.rst

     Sami requires **PHP 7.1**.

-Get Sami as a `phar file`_ from the Github Release page.
+Get Sami as a `phar file`_ from the Github Release page. ( The phar is generated using https://github.com/humbug/box )

 Check that everything worked as expected by executing the ``sami.phar`` file with -vvv argument: